ahjolinna/mpv-conf/README.md

 ```
 Example: mpv https://vimeo.com/148177620
 ```
-Twitch live streaming info: If you want to watch some live twich.tv video streams you need to install 'livestreamer' app, and to watch them with MPV you need to use this following command :
+Twitch live streaming info: If you want to watch some live twich.tv video streams you need to install ['streamlink'](https://streamlink.github.io/) (livestreamer fork) app, and to watch them with MPV you need to use this following command :
 ```
-livestreamer -p mpv <twitch link> <quality> --player-continuous-http
+streamlink -p mpv <twitch link> <quality> --player-continuous-http
 ```
 ```
-Example: livestreamer -p mpv http://www.twitch.tv/angryjoeshow best --player-continuous-http
+Example: streamlink -p mpv https://www.twitch.tv/saddummy best --player-continuous-http
 ```

 #### side note: